-Mestres’ first documents as wine négociant are dated from 1312.
-We still have documents dated 1567 from Mestres.
-In 1607, we find documents as vine growers and owners showing the vineyard: "Heretat Mas Coquet".
+Mestres’ first documents as wine négociant are dated all the way back to 1312 and still have documents dated in 1567.
+In 1607, we found documents as vine growers and owners showing the vineyard, Heretat Mas Coquet.
 In the 1600’s, they started building the actual winery in Sant Sadurni d'Anoia, Penedes, Spain, which was finished in 1861.
 They are still owned by the 30th generation of the family: Mestres.

-Today, they still use traditional methods taught by their ancestors, including long aging in caves, the youngest of their wines aged 20 months.
+Today, they still use traditional methods taught by their ancestors, including long aging in caves, the youngest of their wines, aged 20 months.
 All of the wines in their cellar are Reserva or Gran Reserva.

-Nothing has changed at Mestres since they produced their first bottle of Cava, and you can taste the respect for their terroir, and authenticity in their wines.
+Nothing has changed at Mestres since they produced their first bottle of Cava, and you can taste the respect for their terroir and authenticity in their wines.